MicrosoftDocs/cpp-docs.it-it/docs/standard-library/hash-multiset-class.md

 ### <a name="remarks"></a>Note

-Se il punto di inserimento è immediatamente successivo, l'inserimento può avvenire in tempo costante ammortizzato anziché in tempo logaritmico *WHERE*.
+L'inserimento può essere eseguito in un tempo costante ammortizzato, anziché in un'ora logaritmica, se il punto di inserimento segue immediatamente *_Where*.

 ### <a name="example"></a>Esempio